 Leading jazz innovator Theodore Walter “Sonny” Rollins was born in New York on September 7, 1930.
 He was raised by his grandmother who had migrated to the United States from the Virgin Islands.
-“Sonny” Rollins came of age in Harlem in the late 1940s and early 1950s where he was influence by the remnants of the Harlem Renaissance and the World War II jazz era.
+“Sonny” Rollins came of age in Harlem in the late 1940s and early 1950s where he was influenced by the remnants of the Harlem Renaissance and the World War II jazz era.

 Music was significant in the Rollins household.
 Sonny’s brother Valdemar and sister Gloria both studied the violin and piano.
 Sonny Rollins adopted the piano as his instrument.
 As new jazz forms became popular in the early 1940s, young Rollins began playing the alto saxophone at the age of 11 and progressed to the tenor saxophone by 1946.
-His inspiration came from jazz greats Louis Jordan who played alto saxophone and Coleman Hawkins who played tenor saxophone.
+His inspiration came from jazz greats Louis Jordan, who played alto saxophone, and Coleman Hawkins, who played tenor saxophone.

-Over the next five decades Rollins continued to build his reputation as an innovative artist and an accomplished musician.
-Rollins’s most successful album is “Saxophone Colossus” in 1956.
-Sonny’s first album in which he used a trio of saxophones, drums, and a double bass was called “Way out West” and was released in 1957.
-By the early 1960s Rollins was widely recognized as the most innovative tenor saxophonist in jazz.
-In 1965 Rollins wrote the film score for the movie Alfie, starring actor Michael Caine.
-Twenty years later, in 1985, Rollins released his first solo recording cleverly entitled Solo Album.
+Over the next five decades, Sonny Rollins continued to build his reputation as an innovative artist and an accomplished musician.
+Rollins’s most successful album was Saxophone Colossus in 1956.
+The first album in which he used a trio of saxophones, drums, and a double bass was called Way out West and was released in 1957.
+By the early 1960s, Rollins was widely recognized as the most innovative tenor saxophonist in jazz.
+In 1965 Rollins wrote the film score for the movie Alfie, starring Michael Caine.
+Twenty years later, in 1985, Rollins released his first solo recording, cleverly entitled Solo Album.

 Rollins, who lives in Manhattan, continues to record and perform.